 To obtain a copy of this research from the Journal of Financial Data Science for the Volume 1, Issue 1, Winter 2019 publication: A Practical Approach to Advanced Text Mining in Finance, email: firstname.lastname@example.org

-Please note: This in no way represents investment advice.
-All transcript text provided by S&P Global Market Intelligence.
+This communication does not represent investment advice.
+Transcript text provided by S&P Global Market Intelligence.
 Analysis provided in collaboration with Quantitative Management Associates.

 Copyright ©2019 Amenity Analytics.